 5 Android apps you shouldn't miss this week - Android Apps Weekly

-Welcome to the 489th edition of Android Apps Weekly.
-Here are the big headlines from the last week:
+Welcome to the 490th edition of Android Apps Weekly.
+Here are the headlines from the last week:

-- WhatsApp had a few different announcements this week.
-The first is a new feature that automatically silences calls from unknown contacts to help reduce spam calls.
-Second, the app is getting Meta Quest support in an update coming soon.
-Finally, Google fixed a bug on the Android Privacy Dashboard that was erroneously suggesting that WhatsApp was listening to its users.
-Hit each link to learn more.
+- Stitcher is shutting down its podcasting service as of August 29th.
+The app was once hailed as among the best podcast apps available but has slid in recent years.
+SiriusXM, Stitcher’s owner, is expected to move the service into its subscription service to help entice more people to get it.
+Stitcher has been around for 25 years, so it’s a little sad to see it go.

-- Gannet, the largest publisher in the US, is taking Google to court over its digital advertising tech.
-The lawsuit alleges that Google has a monopoly in the advertising space.
-Google responded by saying that there are tons of options in the advertising, but that they choose Google because it’s simply the best service available.
-We’ll see how this turns out.
+- Facebook will let people download Android apps and games directly from advertisements.
+This is probably a terrible idea, but it’s something Facebook wants to try.
+Meta intends to start a pilot program with a few choice developers later this year.
+Hit the link to learn more.

 Price: Free to play